---table-jobs How many tables can be processed in parallel.
+--index-jobs

-This limit only applies to the COPY operations, more sub-processes will be running at the same time that this limit while the CREATE INDEX operations are in progress, though then the processes are only waiting for the target Postgres option to the count of CPU cores that are available on the Postgres target system, minus some cores that are going to be used for handling the COPY operations.
+How many indexes can be built in parallel, globally.
+A good option is to set this option to the count of CPU cores that are available on the Postgres target system, minus some cores that are going to be used for handling the COPY operations.